Food Inspections

 Routine inspection conducted on 02-23-2024.
 Critical: None observed.
 Non-critical: Damaged floor tiles and ceiling.
 Physical facilities shall be maintained in good condition and repair to be smooth and easily cleanable.
 Chips and single-use items stored on the floor....

-Smokehouse Bar
+S&P Smokehouse

 Casey’s General Store #1092